henrisalles/henrisalles/README.md

 # Hi, I'm Henrique 👋

-- Actually working as a Lateral Vehicle Dynamics Analyst at AmperaRacing - UFSC
+- Actually working as Head of Lateral Vehicle Dynamics at AmperaRacing - UFSC
 - Graduating in Mechanical Engineering - UFSC
 - Working mainly in data analysis